isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <summary>Everyone plays an Important Role</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>Besides the Preparation Booklets, it is important to think about how all
+<p>It is important to think about how all meeting participants can<strong> receive the necessary supports to be effective contributors during FEM. </strong>Some
-meeting participants can<strong> receive the necessary support to be an effective contributor during FEM. </strong>This support can come in many different forms and it really depends on an individual’s preference.
-Some ways to support meeting participants might include:</p>
+ways to support meeting participants might include:</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>